bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 **Run admin/management tasks as one-off processes.**

-Administrative tasks (e.g., database migrations, running a console/REPL, executing one-off scripts) should be run as one-off processes.
+Administrative tasks (e.g., [[software-architecture/databases/|database]] migrations, running a console/REPL, executing one-off scripts) should be run as one-off processes.
 These processes must execute in an identical environment to the regular application processes, using the same codebase, config, and dependency isolation.

 ```mermaid
 graph TD